schalkventer/css-view-transition-resources/README.md

 </a>

 - This example uses an external stylesheet, so it is recommended that you run it through HTTP (and not open the file directly)
-- If you are using VS Code, then you can use the following extension: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
+- If you are using VS Code, then you can use [the following extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 - Alternatively, you should be able to use any server emulation software as well (for example XAMPP, etc.)

 ## Static Site Generation (SSG)